 Amsterdam is the ultimate global village.
 There really is something for everyone.
 So if you’re new to the city, hop on a bike and take it all in.
 Visit neighbourhood outdoor markets and have a bit of lunch along a canal.
 Into culture?
 There are museums galore (almost 100 actually) and music venues for every taste.

 Brussels is another story altogether.
 It’s often said that Brussels is a city of contrasts where everything is possible.
 So while there’s hustle and bustle there are also intimate café-bars and hip boutiques.
 There’s government and commerce mixed with comedy and theatre.
 And if you’re into beer, well, you’re in the right place!

 Our practice knows no boundaries.
 Why should you?
-If you enjoy the Competition & Regulation internship we’re hoping you’ll apply for The Brewery, our in-house training programme for global lawyers.
+If you enjoy the Regulatory & Arbitration internship we’re hoping you’ll apply for The Brewery, our in-house training programme for global lawyers.
 The Brewery is an innovative training programme for English-speaking graduates looking for a career as a global lawyer.
 It is a full-time, six-month scheme of intensive training and development.
-At the end of the programme, The Brewery trainees join our English-speaking practice groups, which includes Competition & Regulation.
+At the end of the programme, The Brewery trainees join our English-speaking practice groups, which includes Regulatory and Arbitration.

-A select group of talented international students will be admitted to the inaugural internship in the spring of 2016.
-If you’re a high-performer working on your master’s degree in an English language LLM programme in the area of EU law, Competition law, European Regulation or Law and Economics, we’d like to hear from you.
+A select group of talented international students will be admitted to the inaugural internship in the spring of 2017 (1 March – 19 May).
+If you’re a high-performer working on your master’s degree in an English language LLM programme in the area of EU law, Competition law, European Regulation, Law and Economics or Arbitration, we’d like to hear from you.

 To apply, be sure to upload all of the following before January 31, 2017